babarali581/deepSorted/README.md

-# About deepSort
+# About

-You can pass array or object in argument , it will sort it  and will sort all nested arrays and objects's keys
+You can pass array or object in argument , it will sort it  and will sort all nested arrays and objects by its keys

 # Installation